County Attorney: Davenport officer-involved shooting in October was justified

 The Scott County Attorney will not press charges against a Davenport police officer who shot and killed a man in October.

-County Attorney Mike Walton made the announcement in a news conference Thursday.
+County Attorney Mike Walton made the announcement Tuesday in a news conference.

 An officer had originally gone to Klum's residence on the 800 block of Iowa Street to arrest him on a warrant for allegedly violating regulations regarding the sex offender registry.
 Klum had also reportedly failed to stop for police in Rock Island the day before.